 You can objectively see whether you are being controlled by emotions linked to events in the past or fears of the future and begin to see how certain emotions and thoughts are not helpful and not conducive to making an informed, practical decision.

-Creating a gap between the watcher and the mind allows you to observe yourself and your default behaviour.
+Creating a gap between the watcher and the mind allows you to observe yourself and your default behavior.

 It enables you to climb out of the flowing stream of routine and sit on the bank and observe the water and debris flowing by.